BeautifulFennel/BeautifulFennel-home-word-1/README.md

-So it's a repository for software testing №1
+So it's a repository for software testing homework №1

 Looks fun